 When ready to use, cook them frozen, do NOT thaw as it will stick together.
 You might need to add few minutes in the cooking, just watch for when it starts to float so know when it is done.

-- Gently gather to form into a dough
+- Form into a Dough – Gather to form into a dough

-- 1 medium size russet potato (217g or 1 cup cooked potato)
+- 1 medium size Yukon Gold (217g or 1 cup cooked potato)

 - 1/4 tsp Salt